angular/router/docs/content/getting-started.md

 ## Additional reading

-See the `examples/` directory for common recipies.
+See the `examples/` directory for common recipes.